 BUT

-they're easier the way I do them
+you'll see - it's easier the way I do 'em!

 And - yes - I caught a few too many threads in that last jab.